-IAS 37 (Amendment) 'Onerous Contracts - Cost of Fulfilling a Contract' (effective for annual periods beginning on or after 1 January 2022)
+IAS 37 (Amendment) 'Onerous Contracts - Cost of Fulfilling a Contract'

 The amendment clarifies that 'costs to fulfil a contract' comprise the incremental costs of fulfilling that contract and an allocation of other costs that relate directly to fulfilling contracts.
 The amendment also clarifies that, before a separate provision for an onerous contract is established, an entity recognises any impairment loss that has occurred on assets that relate directly to the contract, rather than on assets dedicated to that contract.